 ASUS GeForce RTX 5060 LP

-The ASUS GeForce RTX 5060 LP at £329.99 is our top pick.
+The ASUS GeForce RTX 5060 LP is our top pick.
 It handles 1080p gaming brilliantly with ray tracing support, DLSS 4, and 8GB GDDR7 memory.
 You'll get high settings in most modern games with excellent frame rates.

 For 1080p gaming, 8GB is still adequate for most titles.
 However, if you're targeting 1440p or playing VRAM-hungry games at ultra settings, consider 12GB options like the ASUS Prime RTX 5070.
 Future-proofing matters here.